 In what follows I intend to take a critical look at this approach.
-To be sure, I do not intend to dispute - as others do10 - the value of pursuing necessary features in the general understanding of law.
+To be sure, I do not intend to dispute - as others do - the value of pursuing necessary features in the general understanding of law.
 In fact, below I will suggest that something like them, though perhaps better characterised as modest universal features, must remain part of the task of legal theory.
-Nonetheless, I believe it is a mistake for analytical jurisprudes to lose sight of the significance of contingent features and relations11 in the pursuit of a broad and rich conceptual understanding of law and legal phenomena.
+Nonetheless, I believe it is a mistake for analytical jurisprudes to lose sight of the significance of contingent features and relations in the pursuit of a broad and rich conceptual understanding of law and legal phenomena.
 A lack of emphasis on contingent features and relations both misrepresents some paradigm work in analytical jurisprudence, and, worse, threatens to entrench what are already unhelpful divisions between analytical jurisprudence and other theoretical approaches to understanding law.

-2.2 A descriptively false picture of Hart's analytical jurisprudence

-The view that analytic jurisprudence need not proceed solely by identifying necessary features of law can be supported by attention to Hart's philosophically constructed concept of law.12 The aim of such a concept of law, in Hart's view, is to address three 'recurrent issues'.
+2.2 A descriptively false picture of Hart's analytical jurisprudence philosophically constructed concept of law.
+12 The aim of such a concept of law, in Hart's view, is to address three 'recurrent issues'.
 Hart asks: